robert-westenberger/knowledgebase/web-development/interviewing/interview-qa.md

 - A resource can be a singleton or a collection.
 For example, `/customers` can identify multiple customers, and `/customers/{customerId}` can identify a single customer.
 - A resource may contain a sub-collection of resources. `/customers/{customerId}/accounts` will identify the accounts of a particular customer. `/customers/{customerId}/accounts/{accountId}` will identify a particular account.
 - RESTful URI should refer to resources that are nouns, and not verbs.
+### What are the four resource archetypes in a RESTful architecture?
+- **Document**: Akin to an object instance or database record.
+In REST, its a single resource inside a resource collection.
+A document's state representation typically includes both fields with values and links to other related resources.
+- **Collection**: Server managed directory of resources.
 ## Design Patterns
 ### Inversion of Control
 #### What is inversion of control, and how does it improve the design of code?